HackGT/challenge0001-submissions/README.md

 You have to submit the following files:
 - Any source code you used/wrote to complete the challenge
-- A README describing how to build your project
+- A README detailing who worked on the project (name and email) and how to build it
 - A PNG of your art

 ## How to submit?